Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter4.md

 4. At the top a button called 'New' will show => push on New.
 5. Add a description for the Article your adding.
 6. Select the Department from the dropdown list where the article belongs too.
-7. The default Tax from the department i automatically chosen.
+7. The default Tax from the department is automatically chosen.
 If needed it can be changed.
+8. Fill in the Price of the article
+9. If you have added an extra printer next to the receipt printer, you can select where the article should be printed also.
+10. if your article has a barcode and you have a barcode scanner, you can add the EAN code to the article by pressing on the button called EAN Numbers.

 > **note:** There are a couple of optional settings for an Article
-a.
-Runner
+- Runner
-b.
-Discount allowed
+- Discount allowed
-c.
-OpenPlu
+- OpenPlu
-d.
-Note
+- Note
-e.
-Supplement
+- Supplement
+11. Condiments
+> **note:**
-6. Press on save at the bottom right => push Save.
+12. Press on save at the bottom right => push Save.
-7. Continue adding Groups until your done.
+13. Continue adding Articles until your done.

 ## Support